SsnL/blog/about/resume/index.md

      Lowered the amount of HTTP requests by implementing a buffered active model adaptor mixin.
     Reduced server’s computation load by migrating image database to Cloudinary.+ Developed an Android app [Peach](https://peachapp.com/), which hosts fashion auctions, in C# and F# with Xamarin.Forms.
     Built entrance pages, auction view, and overall animations in F#.
+    Translated codebase from C# to F#. ## Projects
+#### Grue | Berkeley, CA | 03/15/2015 – PRESENT+ iOS app that helps students explore, manage, and sign-up for upcoming student events, and provides event organizers statistics and easy management of the attendants.
-    Translated codebase from C# to F#. ## Projects #### PokéFace | BigHack, Stanford University, CA | 04/06/2014 + A web app that analyzes which Pokémon one’s Facebook profile image resembles most.
+    Worked on backend with Parse, frontend backend integration, and frontend iOS views.#### PokéFace | BigHack, Stanford University, CA | 04/06/2014 + A web app that analyzes which Pokémon one’s Facebook profile image resembles most.

     Worked on image RGB histogram comparison in JavaScript.
 #### Molly Weasley Clock| HackJam, UC Berkeley, CA | 03/01/2014+ A remote-controlled LED system with Electric Imp and Flask.